MoustafaShaaban/Django_and_Folium/README.md

 ###  Project Goals

+* Use Django admin site to import data from different sources (CSV, JSON, ...) into the database.

 * Use the power of Folium to visualize data generated from Django Database on a Leaflet JS map.

 * Use Django Admin Site to Import and Export data into and from the database.